 The son of Aurelio Dominguez and the late Aymee Perez, Dominguez learned the moves of the game from his father when he was 6 and started playing competitively when he was 9.
 In 1998, he gained his IM title and in 2001 he won his GM at the age of 17 before entering the world’s top 100, where he has remained.
 In 2002, his rating rose above 2600, and in 2008, it rose above 2700 where it has remained.
 For more than five years, he has topped the rankings in Latin America and has long been third in the Americas behind only Gata Kamsky and Hikaru Nakamura, although he overtook Kamsky in 2013.
 In 1996, aged 12, he scored 7/13 in the Capablanca Memorial in the Joint Group, including a victory against the winner, Macedonian FM Ljubisa Andonovski.
 Later in 1996, he played in the Cadet World Championships.
 In 1997 he won his first tournament in Guines, the "Andres Clemente Vazquez” and in 1998 he became the youngest IM in Cuba.

-In 2000 he was runner-up in the World Under 18 Championship behind the winner, Francisco Vallejo-Pons.
-In 2001 he came second in the Cuban Championship behind Reynaldo Vera, and then won that Championship three times, in 2002, 2003 and 2006.
-Dominguez placed =2nd (3rd on tiebreak), a half point behind Alex Yermolinsky at the inaugural American Continental Championship held at Cali in Colombia in August 2001.
-In the 2003 edition of this event - Torneo Continental Americano (2003) - he finished with 7.5/11, a half point behind =2nd placed compatriot Lazaro Bruzon and a point behind the outright winner, Brazilian GM Giovanni Vescovi.
+In 2000 he was runner-up in the World Under 18 Championship behind the winner, Francisco Vallejo Pons.
+In 2001 he came second in the Cuban Championship behind Reynaldo Vera, and then won that Championship five times, in 2002, 2003, 2006, 2012 and 2016.
+Dominguez placed =2nd (3rd on tiebreak), a half point behind Alexey Vladislavovich Yermolinsky at the inaugural American Continental Championship held at Cali in Colombia in August 2001.
+In the 2003 edition of this event - Torneo Continental Americano (2003) - he finished with 7.5/11, a half point behind =2nd placed compatriot Lazaro Bruzon Batista and a point behind the outright winner, Brazilian GM Giovanni Portilho Vescovi.
 In the American Continental Championship (2005), he again scored 7.5/11, finishing a point behind the winner, Bruzon.

 World Championship competition